 Style Hack: How To Keep Your Shirt Tucked In All Day

 Our Tips On How To Keep Your Shirt Tucked In

 A well tucked in shirt is such an underrated pleasure.
 Like the quiet sigh of joy you let out when you wake up too early and then realize you’ve got another thirty minutes of sleep coming your way.
 It makes for an emphatic I-know-what-I’m-doing sartorial statement.
 Because nobody looks good with a shirt that’s parachuting out of the sides of their pants.
 And constantly tucking in excessive fabric strikes an ugly balance between OCD and BFD.
-Anyone can rinse and repeat the tuck fifty times a day, but how do pro’s suggest you keep your shirt tucked in once and for all?
-Read on.
+Anyone can rinse and repeat the tuck fifty times a day, but if you’re ready to know how to keep your shirt tucked in once and for all, Read on.

 Method #1 – Keep Your Shirt Tucked In With A Proper Fit

 The single most effective method of keeping your shirt tucked in all day is to make sure your shirts actually fit you.
 After all, less fabric to tuck = less tucking.
 (If you’re unsure of how to check this, we’ve got you covered.)